lokeshdangii/CMS/README.md

-# CMS
 # CMS Application

-The CMS (Car Management System) Application is a web-based system that offers functionality for managing various aspects of car-related data, including Car Colors, Car Categories, Car Models, Car Variants, Car Engines, and Cars.
-Users can perform Create, Read, Update, and Delete (CRUD) operations on these components, making car data management more efficient and user-friendly.
+The CMS (Car Management System) Application is a web-based system designed to manage car-related data and specifications.
+This application allows users to perform Create, Read, Update, and Delete (CRUD) operations on various car-related data components and specification.
+Here's a comprehensive guide on using the CMS Application.

 ## Table of Contents